Skip to main content

 In different forms and to different degrees, all five features of Wilsonianism have become part of international politics and American foreign policy, and some have flourished in the century since Woodrow Wilson’s death.
 In this sense, the world has become much more Wilsonian.

 For the purpose of allocating sovereignty, the principle of national self-determination has achieved hegemonic status.
-In the twenty-first century it is widely accepted as the only legitimate basis for statehood.
+In the 21st century, it is widely accepted as the only legitimate basis for statehood.
 The world’s great multinational empires – with the exception of the one over which the Chinese Communist Party presides, which forcibly includes millions of Tibetan Buddhists and Uighur Muslims – have all disappeared.
 True, applying the national principle that Wilson promoted has sometimes proven difficult.
 The world’s population was not and is not divided into discrete, self-contained, homogenous national units with clear boundaries between and among them.
 To the contrary, different peoples were and are intermixed.

 Wilson “accomplished one of the most monumental feats of international action of any statesman of history,” Herbert Hoover wrote in American Heritage.

 For that reason, drawing borders has often become contentious and has all too often led to bloodshed.
-No better formula for statehood being available, however, in the twenty-first century, the national principle remains the approved basis for drawing the world’s international borders.
+No better formula for statehood being available, however, in the 21st century, the national principle remains the approved basis for drawing the world’s international borders.

 As for democracy, it, too, has become far more common than it was in Wilson’s day.
 It spread throughout the world in two distinct historical waves – the first after World War II and the second beginning in the 1970s and cresting in the late 1980s and early 1990s with the fall of communism in Europe.
-Estimates of the extent of democratization vary according to the criteria chosen for democratic government, but the expansive trend is clear: by one count, in 1900, only ten democracies existed, whereas by 2005, fully 119 of the world’s 190 countries had some claim to that status.
+Estimates of the extent of democratization vary according to the criteria chosen for democratic government, but the expansive trend is clear: by one count, in 1900, only ten democracies existed, whereas, by 2005, fully 119 of the world’s 190 countries had some claim to that status.

 EU membership

 The free trade and freedom of navigation that Wilson had included in the Fourteen Points also became more widespread in the second half of the twentieth century and thereafter than had been the case in his day.
 The combination of the two became known as globalization.
-In particular, unfettered trade served as the basis for the ongoing economic and, to a limited extent, political integration of Europe, which now takes place within the framework of the European Union (EU).
+In particular, unfettered trade served as the basis for the ongoing economic and, to a limited extent, political integration of Europe, which now takes place within the framework of the European Union.

 By 2024, the EU included 27 member countries.
 It had as its founding purpose the promotion of peace through economic ties between France and Germany, which had fought three destructive wars in 75 years.
 For economic and other reasons, since the beginning of economic integration, Western Europe has enjoyed uninterrupted peace.
 While European initiatives and decisions created the EU, because the overall goal of the component parts of Wilson’s program, including trade, was peace, the EU qualifies as a Wilsonian project.